clairebb1005/Kafka-Project/README.md

 5. Set paths in system environment: `%SPARK_HOME%\bin` and `%HADOOP_HOME%\bin`.

-6. Use `C:\Spark\spark-3.5.1-bin-hadoop3\bin\spark-shell` command in command prompt Window while running in administrator mode.
+6. Go to Command Prompt Window in administrator mode and execute `C:\Spark\spark-3.5.1-bin-hadoop3\bin\spark-shell` command.

 7. If you see Spark logo appears, then you successfully installed it.